-- 1. The Planning and Development Act, 2007, requires Council to adopt a Zoning Bylaw in conjunction with the Official Community Plan.
-The Zoning Bylaw will be used to achieve the objectives and implement the policies of this Official Community Plan by prescribing the uses of land and the buildings or other improvements that will be allowed in the different zoning districts established in the District.
-In addition, the Zoning Bylaw regulates how these uses may be carried out and the standards that developments must meet.
-The objectives of the Zoning Bylaw are to ensure: - a. that land-use conflicts are avoided; - b. that future development will meet minimum standards to maintain the amenity of Corman Park; - c. that development will be consistent with the physical characteristics of the land and of reasonable engineering solutions; - d. that development does not place undue demand on Corman Park or Saskatoon for services; and - e. that future land use and development are consistent with the goals and objectives of Corman Park and Saskatoon.

-Consistent with Official Community Plan
+Consistent with Official Community Plan e. that future land use and development are consistent with the goals and objectives of Corman Park and Saskatoon.
 2. The Zoning Bylaw must be consistent with the policies and the intent of this Official Community Plan.
-In considering a Zoning Bylaw or an amendment to the Zoning Bylaw, Council shall refer to the policies contained in The Official Community Plan and the Future Land Use Map attached to this plan as Appendix B to ensure that the development objectives of Corman Park and Saskatoon are met.

-Contract Zoning

-3. Any request to rezone land to permit the carrying out of a specified proposal may be made the subject of an agreement pursuant to the contract zoning provisions of The Planning and Development Act, 2007

-Holding Zones

-4. Council may apply a holding provision on a property to restrict the timing and conditions of development in any zoning district subject to the provisions of The Planning and Development Act, 2007.

-Service Agreement Required

-5. In accordance with The Planning and Development Act, 2007, if there is a proposed subdivision of land; Council may require a developer to enter into a servicing agreement to provide services and facilities that directly or indirectly serve the subdivision.

-Components of Servicing Agreements

-- 6. Servicing Agreements shall provide: - a. specifications for the installation and/or construction of all services within the proposed subdivision as required by Council;

-- b. for the payment by the applicant of fees that Council may establish as payment in whole or in part for the capital cost of providing, altering, expanding or upgrading sewage, water, drainage and other utility services, municipal roadway facilities, or park and recreation space facilities, located within or outside the proposed subdivision, and that directly or indirectly serve the proposed subdivision; - c. time limits for the completion of any work or the payment of any fees specified in the agreement, which may be extended by agreement of the applicant and Corman Park; - d. provisions for the applicant and Corman Park to share the costs of any work specified in the agreement; and - e. any assurances as to performance that Council may consider necessary.
+In considering a Zoning Bylaw or an amendment to the Zoning Bylaw, Council shall refer to the policies contained in The Official Community Plan and the Contract Zoning Future Land Use Map attached to this plan as Appendix B to ensure that the development objectives of Corman Park and Saskatoon are met.
+3. Any request to rezone land to permit the carrying out of a specified proposal may be made the subject of an agreement pursuant to the contract zoning provisions of The Planning and Development Act, 2007.
+Holding Zones Council may apply a holding provision on a property to restrict the timing and conditions of development in any zoning district subject to the provisions of The Planning and Development Act, 2007.
+Servicing Agreements Required 5.
+In accordance with The Planning and Development Act, 2007 , if there is a proposed subdivision of land; Council may require a developer to enter into a servicing agreement to provide services and facilities that directly or indirectly serve the subdivision.
+Components of Servicing Agreements 6.
+Servicing Agreements shall provide: a. specifications for the installation and/or construction of all services within the proposed subdivision as required by Council; b. for the payment by the applicant of fees that Council may establish as payment in whole or in part for the capital cost of providing, altering, expanding or upgrading sewage, water, drainage and other utility services, municipal roadway facilities, or park and recreation space facilities, located within or outside the proposed subdivision, and that directly or indirectly serve the proposed subdivision; c. time limits for the completion of any work or the payment of any fees specified in the agreement, which may be extended by agreement of the applicant and Corman Park; d. provisions for the applicant and Corman Park to share the costs of any work specified in the agreement; and e. any assurances as to performance that Council may consider necessary.
+Definitions within the Zoning Bylaw 12.6 Definitions: The definitions contained in the Zoning Bylaw shall apply to this Official Community Plan.

-12.6.
-Definitions:

-The definitions contained in the Zoning Bylaw shall apply to this Official Community Plan.